 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

 Types of assessments used throughout this course include:

-This masters in Applied Linguistics for English Language Teaching degree is an ideal grounding for postgraduate students looking to go on to further study such as PhD or for a career in the education sector.
+This course is an ideal grounding for postgraduate students looking to go on to further study such as PhD or for a career in the education sector.

 Many of our graduates become English language teachers all around the world, in private language schools, state schools, universities and other organisations requiring English language instruction.
 Others find employment opportunities in areas of course and syllabus design, and materials writing in large and small scale publishing houses.